Skip to main content

 Learning Outcomes

 The answer, validated by empirical research, is that the pathway from presence to learning is indirect and conditional.
-Presence creates the conditions for learning — heightened motivation, interest, emotional engagement — but those conditions must be channelled through appropriate instructional design.
+Presence creates the conditions for learning (heightened motivation, interest, emotional engagement), but those conditions must be channeled through appropriate instructional design.

 d = 1.30

-Presence increase in VR vs. desktop (Makransky et al., 2019) — paired with lower learning outcomes and higher cognitive load.
-Without design strategies to manage cognitive load, immersive richness becomes overwhelming.
+Presence increase in VR vs. desktop (Makransky et al., 2019), paired with lower learning outcomes and higher cognitive load when instructional design is absent.
+Without strategies to manage cognitive load, immersive richness becomes overwhelming.
+That challenge is solved by intentional experience design.
 The 2022 follow-up, with proper design, produced both higher presence and higher learning: immediate retention (d = 0.61) and delayed recall (d = 0.70).

 What the Numbers Show: Meta-Analytic Evidence

-Meta-analyses synthesise findings across many individual studies, providing the most reliable estimates of effect sizes.
+Meta-analyses synthesize findings across many individual studies, providing the most reliable estimates of effect sizes.
 The immersive learning literature now includes more than ten meta-analyses spanning thousands of participants.

 The museum-specific study